howardginsburg/AzureArcTraining/README.md

 7. Select 'Enable on selected machines'.
 8. Add your two vms.
 9. Click 'Enable'.
+10. Using the Azure Portal search bar, open the Update Management Center.
+11. Select the 'Machines' blade.
+12. Check each of your arc vms and click 'Update settings'.
+13. Check 'Periodic assessment'
+14. Check 'Enable Periodic assessment(every 24 hours)'
+15. Click 'Next' and see your two arc vms listed.
+16. Click 'Next'.
+17. Click 'Review and change'.

-Note, it will take some time before the data shows up!
+Note, it will take some time before the assessment is run and data shows up.
+Once you see data, you can schedule an update.
+Also look at the extensions on your Arc VM's and see that the Update extension has been installed.

 ## 9. Onboard Azure Kubernetes as an Arc Kubernetes resource